9kimgu/thomashan/content/_index.md

 Hello, welcome to my website!
-I want to inform you a little more about myself.

-My name is Thomas Han and I am a recent graduate from University of Texas at Dallas.
-I graduated on December 2019 with bachelor's degree in Business Administration and a concentration with Business Analytics.

-Feel free to look around my website and please contact me through the Contact page if you have any questions.
+Recent college graduate with Business Administration major with Business Analyst concentration.
+Have a deep understanding in data mining, data cleaning, and business needs analysis.
+Proven ability to understand customer requirements and translate into actionable project plans.
+Dedicated and hard-working with passion for Big Data as well as solving complex problems in high-pressure environments